AmrAdelKhalil/RoR_CodingChallenge/README.md

 Bonus: Add two types of links (view only, view and edit) Only editing is mandatory.

-Don't spend a lot of time on styling.
+You don't have to spend a lot of time on styling.
 An input field for the title and a text field for the body are enough for the note.
 The body should be plain text without markup. (bold, italic etc. are not necessary)